-The answer is yes.
-Although it is unlikely and fairly uncommon, there is anecdotal evidence of cats being carried away by large owl species.
-Both cats and owls are generally nocturnal, meaning they are most active at night.
-If an owl’s regular food source is in short supply or they simply see a good opportunity, there is a chance that your cat could be their next meal.
+The answer is yes, although it is unlikely and fairly uncommon, there is anecdotal evidence of cats being carried away by large owl species.
+Both cats and owls are most active at night.
+If an owl’s regular food source is in short supply or they simply see a good opportunity, there is a chance that your cat could be attacked.

 In this article, we’ll look at the likelihood of an owl attacking your cat and the steps you can take to avoid it.